ps653048-ux/OLA-Data-analysis-project/README.md

 # OLA-Data-analysis-project
 This project focuses on analyzing Ola ride data using SQL and Power BI to extract meaningful business insights.
-SQL was used for data cleaning, transformation, and querying, while Power BI was used to build interactive dashboards and visualizations.
-The analysis covers ride trends, revenue patterns, customer behavior, and performance metrics.

 📊 Ola Data Analysis Project (SQL + Power BI)
 📌 Project Overview
 This project is an end-to-end data analysis case study based on Ola ride data.
 The main objective is to extract meaningful business insights by combining SQL for data processing and Power BI for visualization.
 The project simulates a real-world analytics workflow used in data analyst roles.